frappe/gantt/README.md

 ### Motivation
-I needed a Gantt View for ERPNext.
-Surprisingly, I couldn't find a visually appealing Gantt library that was open source - so I decided to build it.
+We needed a Gantt View for ERPNext.
+Surprisingly, we couldn't find a visually appealing Gantt library that was open source - so we decided to build it.
 Initially, the design was heavily inspired by Google Gantt and DHTMLX.

 ### Key Features